- Academic Affairs

 The date on which conditions for in-state classification must be met is the last published date to register for the forthcoming term.
 In those instances where an entering class size is established and where an application deadline is stated, conditions for in-state classification must be satisfied as of the announced closing application date.

-A student who has been denied reclassification following the submission of a Petition may request a personal interview with the Campus Classification Officer (CCO) in order to present any and all evidence relevant to the student's classification, and to answer questions which may have been raised about his/her status.
-The request for a personal interview must be in writing and must be received by the CCO no later than fifteen (15) days from the date of the University's written denial of the Petition.
+A student who has been denied reclassification after the submission of a Petition may request a personal interview with the Campus Classification Officer (CCO) to present any and all evidence relevant to the student's classification and to answer questions that may have been raised about their status.
+The request for a personal interview must be received by the CCO no later than ten (10) days from the date of the University's written denial of the Petition.

-If after the personal interview, the decision of the CCO is still adverse, the student may file a written appeal with the Campus Review Committee (CRC).
-Such written appeal must be received by the CRC no later than fifteen (15) days from the date of the most recent written adverse decision of the CCO.
+If after the personal interview the decision of the CCO is still adverse, the student may file a written appeal with the Campus Review Committee (CRC).
+Such written appeal must be received by the CRC no later than ten (10) days from the date of the most recent written adverse decision of the CCO.
 The student must set forth in detail all facts and arguments upon which the appeal is based.
+This written appeal request can be emailed to email@example.com.
 The written appeal shall be decided by the CRC.
 The decision, communicated to the student in writing, shall be final and binding.

 Insofar as the burden of proof rests upon the student, failure to provide complete and timely responses for information to the University may result in a denial of the appeal.